Kent Hance: Tenure in Congress

-Run for Senate
+1984 Senate bid

 He did not run for a fourth term in 1984, opting instead to seek the Democratic nomination for the Senate seat being vacated by the retiring John Tower.
 Hance announced within hours of Tower's withdrawal that he would run for the Senate.
 No candidate received a majority vote in the primary, so Hance, along with State Senator Lloyd Doggett of Austin, advanced to a run-off.
 He was defeated by only 1,345 votes by Doggett, who lost the general election for Senate but later served many years in the House.

-Hance had received a great deal of support from conservative Republicans who crossed party lines to vote for him in the race, since Hance had run on a conservative platform.
-Geography also played a role in Hance's loss to Doggett; no one from west of San Antonio has ever represented Texas in the U.S. Senate.

 Hance endorsed one of his aides, Don R. Richards, in the Democratic primary for his congressional seat.
 Richards won the nomination, but was defeated in the general election by a young Republican, Larry Combest, a former aide to Tower.
 Proving just how Republican this district had become at the national level, Richards only tallied 41.9 percent of the vote—one of only two times since Hance left office that a Democrat has cleared 40 percent of the vote.

-Party switch

-Hance switched parties from Democratic to Republican in 1985.
-In 1986, he unsuccessfully sought the Republican gubernatorial nomination.
-Instead, the Republicans called former Governor Bill Clements out of retirement for the right to challenge Democratic Governor Mark White.
-In 1988, Hance was a Texas delegate to his first ever Republican National Convention, which met in New Orleans.

-In 1987, Clements appointed his former intraparty rival Hance to a vacancy on the Texas Railroad Commission.

-In 1988, Hance was elected as a Republican to the commission on the coattails of presidential nominee George H. W. Bush, the father of George W. Bush whom Hance had defeated in the 1978 election for the 19th Congressional District.
-He left the Railroad Commission in 1990, once again to seek the Republican nomination for governor but was heavily defeated in the primary by controversial Midland businessman Clayton Williams.
-In the primary against Williams, Hance finished second but with only 15 percent of the ballots.